Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Bernoulli polynomials

 \end{theorem}

-\begin{proof} We partition $N\cup\{\p{n+1},\ldots, \p{n+r}\}$ into $m+r+1$ blocks such that $\p{*}, \p{n+1},\ldots, \p{n+r}$ are in distinct blocks and $K$ into $m+1$ blocks.
-The blocks with $\k{*}$ and $\p{*}$ will be the extra pair, the $m$ blue blocks with the $m$ red blocks that do not contain any special elements, will create the ordinary pairs.
-The blocks containing the special elements are the special blocks in the $r$-extended Callan sequence. \end{proof}
+\begin{proof} Let $m$ be the number of ordinary Callan pairs in the $r$-extended Callan sequence.
+There are $\sts{n}{m}_{r+1}$ ways to partition $N'$ into $m+r+1$ non-empty blocks such that the special elements and $\p{*}$ are in distinct blocks.
+There are $\sts{k+1}{m+1}$ ways to partition $K$ into $m+1$ non-empty blocks.
+We arrange the blocks of \red and \blue elements that do not contain any special elements nor extra elements in $(m!)^2$ ways. \end{proof}